 Subfield 3 "Telecommunication Equipment Type" is required and is valued as PH "Telephone", Internet "Internet Address: Use Only If Telecommunication Use Code Is NET", or X.400 "X.400 email address: Use Only If Telecommunication Use Code Is NET".
 See HL7 Table 202.

-Reserved
+Appendix D Reserved

-Examples of messages
+Appendix E Examples of messages

 These message examples illustrate the uses cases defined in PCD TF-1.
 They are informative only, not authoritative and not representative of messages in actual implementations but are only examples to illustrate general aspects of the use cases and the mapping of ISO/IEEE 11073 to HL7.
 Implementers should test all messages against the NIST test tooling for IHE PCD.

-PCD-01 Case C1: Communicate periodic data to Clinical Information System (CIS)
+E.1 PCD-01 Case C1: Communicate periodic data to Clinical Information System (CIS)

 Periodic and episodic data from all of the patient care devices associated with a particular patient are typically communicated to a CIS (Device Observation Consumer) by a monitoring gateway server (the DOR).
 Examples include data from a bedside monitor, point of care lab devices, ventilators, and infusion pumps.
 Discrete and data are communicated to the CIS.
 The primary intent is communication of structured data; however, provisions are made for inclusion of unstructured data.
 The patient associated with the data is identified and the data is time stamped with a consistent time across the respective patient care devices.

-Example of PCD-01 Observation Report (Physiological Monitor)
+E.1.1 Example of PCD-01 Observation Report (Physiological Monitor)

 An observation result from a physiological monitor.